apache/trafficserver/doc/developer-guide/api/functions/TSSslSession.en.rst

 require writing session ticket encryption keys to disk.

-If both the ticket key files and :func:`TSSslTicketKeyUpdate` are used to update session ticket encryption keys, ATS will use the most recent update reguarless if whether it was made by file and configuration reload or API.
+If both the ticket key files and :func:`TSSslTicketKeyUpdate` are used to update session ticket encryption keys, ATS will use the most recent update regardless if whether it was made by file and configuration reload or API.